45Drives/cockpit-file-sharing/README.md

 ### Editing Global Settings
 ![Global Samba Settings](img/samba/samba_global.png)

-In the global samba settings menu you can change the description of the server as well as the amount of logs that are viewable.
+In the global settings, you can change the description of the server as well as the amount of logs that are viewable.
 Much like the advanced samba settings, there is a input section to add any parameter you would like to set for all your shares on your server.

 ### Group Management